ahmadjehad2000/WAF-Project/README.md

 ### - Verbose background processes
 ### - Use of RabbitMQ to spread jobs to different workers
 ### - Use of NoSQL DB, MongoDB
-### - Use of REST API in most every function to keep DB updated and to fetch info
+### - Use of REST API in most functions to keep DB updated and to fetch info